 Final Note: The Solution

 Over the last few years, we have talked with hundreds of IT professionals who run their own internal scripts and face the challenges that are associated with maintaining and continuously improving their environment by using new AWS features.
-We believe that backup and DR in the cloud need to be supported by a generic and purpose-built solution, which is why we built Cloud Protection Manager (CPM).
-Today, CPM protects hundreds of AWS-based applications, helping to streamline backups while simultaneously monitoring and validating processes behind the scenes.
+We believe that backup and DR in the cloud need to be supported by a generic and purpose-built solution, which is why we built N2WS Backup & Recovery.
+Today, N2WS protects hundreds of AWS-based applications, helping to streamline backups while simultaneously monitoring and validating processes behind the scenes.
 Ultimately, you want to be confident that your DR processes work.
-We welcome you to check out our backup solution in the AWS Marketplace and invite you to learn more about CPM.
+We welcome you to check out our backup solution in the AWS Marketplace and invite you to learn more about N2WS.
 Learn more: 5 Top Considerations in EBS Snapshot Automation